Lurie–Houghton telescope

 The Houghton telescope or Lurie–Houghton telescope is a catadioptric telescope.
 Houghton's original design uses a two-lens corrector at the front of the telescope and a spherical mirror at the back; it was patented in 1944.
 Instead of the hard to make intricately shaped compound curve Schmidt corrector plate, or the heavy Maksutov-type meniscus corrector lens, the Houghton double-lens corrector is relatively easy to make.

-It consists of two lenses: A positive and a negative, set at the front of the telescope which fixes the telescope's aperture.
+The corrector consists of two lenses: A positive and a negative, set at the front of the telescope, whose diameter determines the telescope's optical aperture.
 All lens and mirror surfaces are spherical, which eases construction.
 These lenses are relatively thin, though not as thin as the Schmidt corrector.
 Light loss and "ghost" reflections, troublesome in the past, are minimal with modern anti-reflective coatings.

 Lurie's modification of Houghton's original design places a diagonal mirror on the corrector, to direct the focused light outside the telescope tube in the same way as a Newtonian telescope; doing so allows a shorter focal length and wider field of view.

 The corrector

-Each surface of the lenses in the corrector (Note: By definition, a "corrector lens" has total power 1, or a magnification ratio of 1:1.)

-creates a degree of freedom to correct optical aberrations.
+Each surface of the lenses in the corrector creates a degree of freedom to correct optical aberrations.
 There are enough degrees of freedom to correct for spherical aberration, coma, and field curvature.
 It is placed in the path of the incoming light rays, which are parallel, so the residual chromatic aberration is very nearly zero.
 The Houghton corrector can be made of the same type of glass (usually BK7) which reduces cost.
 The design tolerances are very relaxed, compared to the similar Maksutov telescopes.

 There are two types of correctors: symmetric and asymmetric.
 In the symmetric version r_{1} = −r_{3} and r_{2} = −r_{4} which allows for interferometry testing of the surfaces against each other.
 However, the correction is not quite as good as with the asymmetric corrector, which has four different radii.

 The following figure shows the equations necessary to design the symmetric-form of the corrector.
 (Note: Note that in these equations D is not the diameter of the primary mirror; rather, it is the distance from the mirror to the corrector as a fraction of the focal length of the mirror.)